Donsch377/FragmentsV/README.md

     - `MapScreen` placeholder for future location‑aware features (e.g., nearby stores or shared pantries).

 - **Local LLM routing**
-  - User profile → **Settings → AI** switches between ExecuTorch-downloaded models and an optional Apple Intelligence bridge.
+  - User profile → **Settings → AI** switches between ExecuTorch-downloaded models and the Apple Intelligence provider.
   - The ExecuTorch option fetches Meta/Qwen `.pte` weights from Software Mansion’s HuggingFace mirror (≈0.8–2 GB) and keeps them inside the device sandbox with a 4K window.
-  - The Apple option expects an OpenAI-style HTTP shim around `AIPromptSession`/CoreLLM on iOS 18+; configure its URL with `EXPO_PUBLIC_APPLE_LLM_URL`.
+  - The Apple option now calls the native `AppleLLMModule` (Swift) that wraps Apple Intelligence / `AIPromptSession` directly on iOS 18+ builds.
+No HTTP shim or env vars required, but you must run a custom dev client on supported hardware.
-  - `scripts/local-llm/README.md` now documents the ExecuTorch requirements (new architecture build, disk usage) and how to stand up the Apple shim inside your native project.
+  - `scripts/local-llm/README.md` documents the ExecuTorch requirements (new architecture build, disk usage) and how to keep the Apple bridge enabled inside the native project.

 ### Local AI orchestrator & continue support